vishipayyallore/speaker-series-2022/csharp-corner/S1_Implement_IaaS_08aug2022/README.md

 > 1. https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/overview

-## Creating a Storage Account using an ARM template and Azure CLI.
-(5 Minutes)
+## Deploy a Storage Account using an ARM template, and Azure CLI (5 Minutes)

 > 1. Discussion and Demo